dzuluaga/apigee-tutorials/apiproxies/kvm-encrypted-grunt-api/README.md

 **Caveat: KVMs will still be visible with the tracetool.
 Therefore, it is highly recommended to leverage still Node.js Apigee Vault in case security requirements demands stricter security.
 [The following article](https://community.apigee.com/articles/2825/storing-credentialssensitive-config-kvm-vs-vault.html) describes these options in further detail.**

 #### 7. References
 This approach is based on John Resig's article ["Keeping Passwords in Source Control"](http://ejohn.org/blog/keeping-passwords-in-source-control/#postcomment).
 Depending on your security requirements, it might be okay or not to implement this type of encryption.
-Please make sure you run it by security team.
+Please make sure you run it by your security team.